4 min read

 • Apple Calendar: same reason as Reminders

-• HazeOver: dims distractions
+• HazeOver: dims inactive windows to reduce distractions

 Media